Safety equipment review

 The four year review was underpinned by a two-phase consultation process, with each stage providing the community opportunities to provide their feedback on an initial discussion paper followed by a draft position paper to assist DoT in developing the Recreational Vessel Safety Equipment Review Final Position Paper.

 The Recreational Vessel Safety Equipment Review Final Position Paper provides an overview of the review process, the outcomes and information regarding implementation.
-The position paper can be downloaded from the list at the end of this page.
+Find further details here: link to final position paper.

 If you have any questions about the review or proposed changes to safety equipment you can email the Maritime team.